trailofbits/mcp-context-protector/README.md

 # To do

-* Add support for resources
+* Add support for proxying resources
-* Add built-in detection for prompt injection in tool descriptions
+* Add "strict mode" where approval must take place outside the host app (e.g., CLI)